Over hill, over dale,

 As our friends honor their longest, darkest night, we join with them in the rites of the Turning Wheel, for it is our turn to be the light-keepers, and support their progress now as the daylight returns to the Lands Down Under.
 So, we hope, they shall return the favor to us in December.

 Fare Thee Well, Spring; Come Thee Now, Summer

 However you and your beloveds celebrate this magical night and the Longest Day tomorrow, take your sweet time, and feel the stillness, the mysterious opening that is between rising and falling.
 We stand on the sacred threshold, as the Light reaches its most intense and powerful.

-Let us tend well what we have planted, bless the seeds of new beginnings as the Moon renews Herself this week, and together bid a tender farewell to Lady Spring.
+Let us tend well what we have planted, bless the seeds of new beginnings in this Cardinal sign of the zodiac, and together bid a tender farewell to Lady Spring.

 Tomorrow, we shall open our hearts to fair Summer.